Dragon Noodles with Chicken

 Use chicken, beef, or shrimp.
 I've used a combination of chicken and shrimp on certain occasions - usually when I'm trying to impress someone.

 1 - 1 1/2 cbrown sugar

 1 TbspSriracha sauce (or more) to taste

-- peanuts - chopped or whole
+1/2 - 1 cpeanuts - chopped or whole

 ·carrot, shredded, mushrooms, fresh cilantro, sliced green onions, minced garlic, minced ginger, crushed peanuts

-1Method 1: Boil fettuccine per package directions.
+- Method 1: Boil fettuccine per package directions.
 About 8-10 minutes.
 (Wheat noodles)

-Method 2: Bring large pot of water to boil.
+Method 2: Bring a large pot of water to boil.
 Dump in the rice noodles and turn off heat.
 Let noodles sit in the hot water for 7-9 minutes - depending on how soft you want them to be.
 I like mine soft, so I leave them in for about 9 minutes.

 - While noodles are cooking, make the sauce.
-You will have enough sauce to save for another time, or to use on the side as extra.
+You will have enough sauce to save for another time or to use on the side as extra.

-Put all ingredients for sauce in a small sauce pan and cook until butter is melted and sauce mixes well.
-(About 5 minutes) Taste and adjust the hot sriracha sauce to your family's taste.
+Put all ingredients for sauce in a small saucepan and cook until butter is melted and sauce mixes well (about 5 minutes).
+Taste and adjust the hot sriracha sauce to your family's taste.
 I also sometimes add about a 1/4 cup of beef broth or chicken broth to stretch the sauce.